eliasheimland/TestnorInt/README.md

-# README file for interview with Testnor
+# Submission for interview with Testnor

 Welcome the best task manager for your everyday missions.